jakoubek/feragstring/README.md

 # feragstring

 *feragstring* is a Go package for creating a FERAG string file from a JSON data structure.
-If you don't know what Ferag (the company) or a Ferag string is you probably don't need this package ;-)
+If you don't know what FERAG (the company) or a FERAG string is you probably don't need this package ;-)

 ## The shortest possible FERAG string